whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-19-Sticky-Panduh-Sticker-Subscription-October-2016-Review.md

 **Pink Sunshine Designs** Planner Stickers

 Another fall woodland theme stickers.
 This time there's a whole sheet of full boxes which I love since I use the Erin Condren Lifeplanner Vertical layout which these boxes are perfect for!
 Another sheet is dedicated to deco stickers, while the last sheet on the right is functional stickers.

+All sheets are matte, except for the deco sticker sheet on the very left.
+Those stickers are glossy which is perfect since you won't need to write on them.

 <br>